shopsplus/shopsplus.github.io/privacy-policy.md

 Personal Information: We don't collect any personal data, except that we use 3rd party statics sdk for stat purpose.
 Users who contact us via email, the email addresses and information you submitted voluntarily will also be collected.

+## Information usage

-## Information usage: Your information will not be shared with others and is only used internally for the purposes described below:
+Your information will not be shared with others and is only used internally for the purposes described below:

 * to provide our services or information you request, and to process and complete any transactions.
 * to respond to your emails, submissions, questions, comments, requests, and complaints and provide customer service.